 Google imposes limits on the number of emails you can send within a 24-hour period.
 More specifically, the limit is imposed on the number of recipients per message (i.e. Sending one email to many people does not circumvent the issue) as well as the number of messages sent per day.
 The limits are described here at the Google support site.

 Sugar has two types of campaigns that send emails: newsletter and email.
 Both of these campaign types include opt-out links, however, the behavior of each is different.
 When recipients opt out of a newsletter campaign, they will still receive emails from all other Sugar campaigns.
-When recipients opt out of an email campaign, however, they will no longer receive emails from any Sugar campaign.
+When recipients opt out of an email campaign, the email address in the Sugar record will get marked as opted-out and they will no longer receive emails from any Sugar campaign.
+Email addresses can also be manually marked as opted out by a Sugar user by enabling the Opted Out button to exclude the email address from future email campaigns.
+In addition, beginning with version 8.0.0, administrators can configure whether new email addresses added to Sugar records default to opted-in or opted-out by using the "Opt-out new email addresses by default" option via Admin > System Email Settings.
+For more information regarding this option, please refer to the Email documentation.
 This article outlines how the opt-outs work and how to revert recipient opt-outs so that they may receive future campaign emails.

 Last modified: 08/31/2016 02:59pm